Isaac-Flath/rag-eval-demo-app/README.md

 ### 2. Content Storage

-- `rendered_posts/`: Contains blog posts from isaacflath.com in both HTML and Markdown formats.  `create_search_index.py` uses these, and they are provided for your own experimentation.
+- `rendered_posts/`: Contains blog posts from isaacflath.com in both HTML and Markdown formats.  `create_search_index.py` uses these, and they are provided for your experimentation.

 ### 3. Search Index Creation